 Indeed, the book is full of episodes in which Mao is confronted with a problem, and takes one of a few courses each time:

-- Prioritize some other problem, real or imagined, avoiding the problem at hand.
+1. Disbelieve that the problem exists and ignore it.
+2. Disregard expert advice and devise his own outlandish solution.
+3. Prioritize some other problem, real or imagined, avoiding the problem at hand.

 At times, Mao is downright petulant.
 Despite ongoing, worsening dental problems, he refuses to perform basic dental care such as brushing his teeth.
 When confronted with illness, he refuses treatment, going so far as accusing his doctors of being ignorant fools who will inadvertently kill him with their untrustworthy “modern medicine.”
 Since Mao also had final say over the medical treatment of Party officials, this affected their health, as well: he would deny access to treatment to political enemies, or merely on the basis of his own ignorance and superstitions.